 - Test the Wi-Fi strength with the app before you mount and connect your device.
-The amount of Wi-Fi your phone gets could be different from what OtO will receive.
+The Wi-Fi signal strength that your phone gets could be different from what OtO will receives.

 - Make sure to pick a place within range of your network.
 Thick or insulated walls can greatly reduce Wi-Fi signal strength even if your router is close by.

 Wi-Fi Troubleshooting Checklist

 If you are having issues with Wi-Fi or are in the middle of setting up your smart device for the first time, here are a few things to consider:

 - Ensure your router is powered on and is broadcasting on a 2.4 GHz network.
 If you have a dual-band router, make sure to connect to the 2.4 GHz band—not the 5 GHz band.